arlonproj/arlon/docs/gen2_profiles_proposal_2.md

 ### Associating profiles with Arlon clusters

 A cluster can have at most one profile attached to it.
+The labeling mechanism can be viewed as an internal Arlon implementation detail, and it will be hidden from users with `arlon` CLI providing commands to attach/detach profiles to/from clusters, but until that's implemented, the user can achieve the same effect by using Kubernetes labeling directly:

 - To attach a profile to an Arlon cluster, simply label the corresponding anchor ArgoCD Application as follows:
   - `kubectl -n argocd label application --overwrite <clusterName> arlon.io/profile=<profileName>`